afrechtoasta/myPortfolio/manual.md

    1. [The Sims Resource (TSR)](<https://www.thesimsresource.com/>) is a well-known place that acts as a platform for other players who have created CC to share it with others.
 You can find CC for *The Sims 1, 2, 3, and 4* on the page
    2. [ModTheSims](<https://modthesims.info/>) is another popular place to find CC and just like TSR it provides CC for *The Sims 1, 2, 3, and 4*.

-Some other options are social media platforms like [Tumblr]<https://www.tumblr.com/> or [Pinterest]<https://www.pinterest.com/>, where the creators themselves will post their creations, but again it's important to ensure that the independent creators are trustworthy; Make sure to do your research.
+Some other options are social media platforms like [Tumblr](<https://www.tumblr.com/>) or [Pinterest](<https://www.pinterest.com/>), where the creators themselves will post their creations, but again, it's important to ensure that the independent creators are trustworthy; Make sure to do your research.

 ---
 # Downloading your CC and Mods